-- Consider the effects of sunlight and shadow on Norfolk Avenue and its small retail character by designing new development to step back from Norfolk Avenue. - Allow increased heights to punctuate the presence of Veteran's Park and a new civic green.
+- Consider the effects of sunlight and shadow on Norfolk Avenue and its small retail character by designing new development to step back from Norfolk Avenue.
+For new development or redevelopment, the recommended step-back is a minimum of 15 feet above a low to mid-rise base of no higher than 50 feet.
+The upper floor stepback should be retained across at least 70 percent of the building facade. - Allow increased heights to punctuate the presence of Veteran's Park and a new civic green.